-Your adviser will usually be a member of the academic staff outside of your research group, possibly but not necessarily in the Department of Haematology.
-The role of the adviser is to complement the supervisor, being available when the supervisor is absent or providing expert advice on specific areas of the research project.
-The adviser should be chosen by the time you arrive in the Department, and the Graduate Administrator should be informed at that time.
+Your advisor will usually be a member of the academic staff outside of your research group, possibly but not necessarily in the Department of Haematology.
+The role of the advisor is to complement the supervisor, being available when the supervisor is absent or providing expert advice on specific areas of the research project.
+The advisor should be chosen by the time you arrive in the Department, and the Postgraduate Administrator should be informed at that time.

 You may also have a bench supervisor, a member of your research group with day-to-day responsibility for supervising the practical aspects of your project, but this is optional and it is not necessary to inform anyone.